The ins and outs of construction insurance: Protect yourself from the risks with the right policy.

 If you need to make a claim on your construction risk insurance policy, check with your insurer for details on the exact claims procedure you must follow.
 As a general rule you will need to:

 - Contact your insurer.
-Get in touch with your insurance provider as soon as possible to notify them of any loss, damage, claim, writ, summons or impending prosecution.
+Get in touch with your insurance provider as soon as possible to notify it of any loss, damage, claim, writ, summons or impending prosecution.

 - Prevent loss.
 It's vital that you take all reasonable steps to minimise your loss, damage or liability, and to prevent any further loss, damage or liability from occurring.